Young Carers

 Definition of a Young Carer

-A "young carer" means a person under 18 who provides or intends to provide care for another person.
+A "young carer" means a person under 18 who provides or intends to provide care and support for another person.

 See: Young Carers in Hertfordshire (Carers in Hertfordshire Service).